verapi03/simple-nodejs-console-app/README.md

 To see this project working:

-Clone the project
+* Clone the project.

-On the console go to the root directory and install its dependencies: "npm install"
+* On the console go to the root directory and install its dependencies: "npm install".

-Start interacting with the database upon sending CRUD commands like in the following examples:
+* Start interacting with the database upon sending CRUD commands like in the following examples:

 CREATE: "node . --create:Contact --firstname=Andres --lastname=Vera-Pineda --phone=1234567890 --email=andres@email.com"